bitcoinerlab/miniscript/README.md

 );
 ```

-When passing `unknowns`, `satisfier` returns an addition object key: `{ unknownSats }`with an array of objects representing satisfactions that containt some of the `unknown` pieces of information:
+When passing `unknowns`, `satisfier` returns an additional object: `{ unknownSats }`with an array of objects representing satisfactions that containt some of the `unknown` pieces of information:

 ```javascript
 nonMalleableSats: [